svaksha/pythonidae/Web-Server.md

 + [RxPY](https://github.com/ReactiveX/RxPY) :: A library for composing asynchronous and event-based programs using observable collections and LINQ-style query operators in Python.

 ## Security
++ [PBP](https://github.com/stef/pbp) :: A simple python wrapper and a command line interface around libsodium, to provide basic functionality resembling PGP.
 + [Simple-RBAC](https://github.com/tonyseek/simple-rbac) :: A simple role based access control utility for Python.
-+ [PBP](https://github.com/stef/pbp) :: A simple python wrapper and a command line interface around libsodium, to provide basic functionality resembling PGP.
++ [SQLMap](http://sqlmap.org) :: Automatic SQL injection and database takeover tool.
+[Source code](https://github.com/sqlmapproject/sqlmap) on github.

 ###### Resources
 + [Hello Web App](http://hellowebapp.com) :: An Introduction to web app development using Python and Django with notes on how to package and install necessary files for [deployment on Heroku](https://github.com/hellowebapp/hellowebapp-deploy) and the [code repository](https://github.com/hellowebapp/hellowebapp-code) for Hello Web App.